Online OS: Technical overview

 The project is fully written in JavaScript, exclusively using DHTML techniques to run in any web browser without any additional software installation needed.
 The system implements a modern kind of web application model, excessively using Ajax for communicating between client components and the Java server backend in an exclusively asynchronous manner.
 Aim is to offer users the unique interaction behavior following the desktop metaphor, which is the main idea of any web desktop.

 Also typical for this sort of web application is the broadly use of Javascript-on-demand techniques, cutting the complete project source into pieces and loading them instantly when needed.

-Based on this technical basis, reBOX was the framework library all applications in oos.cc were built of.
-It is a fully flexible and extensible API, including a GUI widget set, communication mechanisms and server services offering general and framework specific services.
+Based on this technical basis, reBOX was the framework library all applications in oos.cc were built on.
+It is a flexible and extensible API, including a GUI widget set, communication mechanisms and server services offering general and framework specific services.

 The Online Operating System itself consisted of a basic framework, which was able to launch any JavaScript application using the reBOX library.

 The user interface was based on the behavior of the Windows desktop with a start menu, a task bar and a desktop background.
 All applications were running in this environment.
 At server side, there were Java based web services that ran to serve the client processes and to provide data from the relational database in the backend.

 oos.cc also provided an integrated development environment called Developer Suite, which allowed the community to build own applications for the desktop environment based on reBOX (see development section below).